 - a.
 Refueling of hand equipment with be allowed within 100 feet of wetlands or streams when secondary containment is used.
 Secondary containment will be constructed of an impervious material capable of holding the hand equipment to be refueled and at least 110% of the fuel storage container capacity.
-Fuel tanks of hand held equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
+Fuel tanks of hand-held equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Crews will have sufficient spill containment equipment on hand at the secondary containment location to provide prompt control and cleanup in the event of a release. - b.
 Refueling of equipment will be allowed within 100 feet of wetlands or streams when necessary to maintain continuous operations and where removing equipment from a sensitive area for refueling would increase adverse impacts to the sensitive area.
 Fuel tanks of such equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Absorbent pads or portable basins will be deployed under the refueling operation.
 In addition, the fuel nozzle will be wrapped in an absorbent pad and the nozzle will be placed in a secondary containment vessel (e.g., bucket) when moving the nozzle from the fuel truck to the equipment to be refueled.
 All equipment operating within 100 feet of a wetland or stream will have sufficient spill containment equipment on board to provide prompt control and cleanup in the event of a release. - c.
 Field personnel and contractors shall be trained in spill response procedures, including the deployment and maintenance of spill response materials. - 20) Water will be pumped from dewatering operations into a temporary straw bale or silt fence barrier or filter bag to settle suspended silt material prior to discharge.
-Direct discharge of sediment laden water to state and/or federally regulated wetlands and to streams and stormwater systems will be avoided (CC 114j). - 9.1.2.3 Wetland Impacts
+Direct discharge of sediment laden water to state and/or federally regulated wetlands and to streams and stormwater systems will be avoided (CC 114j).

+9.1.2.3 Wetland Impacts

-Table 9-2 describes the location and impact for each wetland within Segment 9.
-The construction sequence within wetlands along Segment 9 would typically consist of access matting installation followed by vegetation clearing within the Project Corridor (tree stumps would only be removed from the trench line or where necessary), removal and stockpiling of soil as needed, installation of the SCH 40 PVC conduit or approved equal and refilling of the trench.
+Table 9-2 describes the location and impact for each wetland within Segment 8.
+The construction sequence within wetlands along Segment 8 would typically consist of access matting, followed by vegetation clearing within the Project Corridor (tree stumps would only be removed from the trench line or where necessary), removal and stockpiling of soil as needed, installation of the SCH 40 PVC conduit or approved equal and refilling of the trench.
 All clearing of vegetation and trees will follow the procedures outlined in Section 8.0.
-Permanent ROW impacts are based on the future establishment and maintenance of a 13-foot-wide ROW/easement along the cable route, excluding those locations where HDD installation occurs.
-Temporary construction impacts represent the remainder of the approximately 45-foot average construction corridor (limits of clearing and disturbance).
+Permanent ROW impacts are based on the future establishment and maintenance of a 6-foot-wide ROW/easement, 3 feet on either side of the centerline for all trenched along the cable route, excluding those locations where HDD installation occurs and splice location installations.
+For splice location areas, permanent ROW impacts are based on the future establishment and maintenance of a 4-foot-wide ROW/easement, 2 feet on all sides of the splice location areas.
+Temporary construction impacts represent the remainder of the approximately 35-foot construction corridor (limits of clearing and disturbance).